 A: In itself, HIV infection does not affect a person’s continued employment with State.
 Symptoms or conditions associated with HIV, however, can make it difficult or impossible for an individual to perform the essential functions of his or her job.
 FSOs must have their medical clearances updated periodically.
 Certain conditions associated with HIV can affect the employee’s ability to maintain a worldwide medical clearance, but persons with limited medical clearances can and do continue to serve in the Foreign Service.
 Depending on the individual’s condition and the availability of appropriate medical resources, an HIV positive person could be approved for either worldwide or limited overseas assignment.
 Medical clearance and assignment decisions for HIV positive individuals are made on a case-by-case basis.

-This information above was produced by Gays and Lesbians in Foreign Affairs Agencies (GLIFAA), a State Department-recognized employee group.
-It reflects GLIFAA’s understanding of current State Department policy regarding sexual orientation.
+This information above was produced by glifaa, a State Department-recognized employee group.
+It reflects glifaa’s understanding of current State Department policy regarding sexual orientation.
 This is not an official publication of the Department of State or any other Foreign Affairs